NERC-CEH/object_store_api/README.md

 ### Docker and the ECR

-The python code is packaged into a docker image and pushed to the AWS ECR.
+The python code can be packaged into a docker image and pushed to the AWS ECR.
 For the deployment to succeed you must:

 * Add 2 secrets to the GitHub Actions:
     * AWS_REGION: \<our-region\>